-At age 25, you can afford to take on more risk by investing in faster growing assets with 75% of your portfolio in stocks while holding 25% in bonds.
-Some recommend you invest up to 90% of your portfolio or even 100% in stocks based on higher returns.
-As you get older, you should reduce some of your risk to a more balanced portfolio that include bonds and money markets.
+At age 25, you can afford to take on more risk by investing in faster-growing assets with 75% of your portfolio stocks while holding 25% in bonds.
+Some recommend investing up to 90% of your portfolio or even 100% in stocks based on higher returns.
+As you get older, you should reduce some of your risks to a more balanced portfolio that includes bonds and money markets.

-If you don’t want to pick stocks or be in charge of making changes in asset allocations, there are target rate funds.
-These funds are offered by large mutual fund companies like Vanguard or Fidelity.
-These life cycle investments will allocate your funds according to your age and target retirement year such as 2050 or 2060.
+If you don’t want to pick stocks or be in charge of making asset allocations, there are low-cost index funds or target-date funds.
+Large mutual funds like Vanguard or Fidelity offer life cycle investments that will allocate your funds according to your age and target retirement year such as 2050 or 2060.

 To Achieve Investing Goals Work With Financial Professionals

 Women should work with financial professionals in actively planning for assets outside of retirement assets.
 They can help you determine where your assets should go.
-Among varying classes to grow your wealth are taxable investments in stocks, bonds, or in real estate, whether in buying their own home to live in for a number of years or for real estate investments.
+Among varying classes to grow your wealth are taxable investments in stocks, bonds, or real estate, whether in buying their own home to live in for many years, or alternatively, real estate investments.

-Additionally, there are a number of mutual funds and Exchange Traded Funds or ETFs that help women to reach their investing goals as an alternative to individual investing or a financial professional.
+Additionally, many mutual funds and Exchange Traded Funds or ETFs help women reach their investing goals as an alternative to individual investing or a financial professional.
 Some investors are not ready or don’t want to work with a professional yet.

 See our related post: 10 Tips To Diversify Your Portfolio